ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Since there can only be one Normalized Path identifying a given node, the syntax stipulates which characters are escaped and which are not.
-So the definition of `normal-hexchar` is designed for hex escaping of characters which are not straightforwardly-printable, for example U+000B LINE TABULATION, but for which no standard JSON escape, such as `\n`, is available.
+So the definition of `normal-hexchar` is designed for hex escaping of characters which are not straightforwardly printable, for example U+000B LINE TABULATION, but for which no standard JSON escape, such as `\n`, is available.

 ### Examples